-The NDUC is based at Akershus Fortress in Oslo.
-The NDUC's Advanced Officers Training and Education is conducted in the form of a one-year-long Staff Course and a Master of Defense Studies.
+The NDUC was established in its present organisational form in 2002 and is based at Akershus Fortress in Oslo.
+Since 2005, the NDUC's Advanced Officers Training and Education is conducted in the form of a one-year-long Staff Course and a two-year-long Master of Defence Studies.
+In the same year, the college and its graduate programme was accredited by the Norwegian Agency for Quality Assurance in Education.

 The commandant of the NDUC is responsible for coordinating education in the Norwegian Armed Forces and is the principal adviser to the Chief of Defence on matters regarding education.